-Names and stories have a lot of power.
-They’re what can make trails such a unique experience.
-The signs we’re provided with and the spaces and information our attention is directed to.
+They shape meaning.
+And they’re what can give trails a unique experience.
+They are the signs we’re provided, the spaces and information our attention is directed to, and the words we hear.
 A trail’s success, it’s been shown worldwide, is as much to do with the experiences they create as the routes they traverse.

-- innovative storytelling platforms that enliven stories particularly by the Dja Dja Wurrung people about their country and which through the trail passes are getting a serious look
+- innovative storytelling platforms that enliven stories particularly by the Dja Dja Wurrung people about Country through which the trail will pass

 - we’ve got some talented volunteers wanting to look at what “interpretive history” might mean for our trail, including asking whose stories need to be told and what they might sound like

-- we’re also recasting CMRT’s “purpose” to better account for all the trail’s big possibilities – including communities, stories and ecology – and initiatives like the region’s bid for World Heritage listing
+- and we’re recasting CMRT’s “purpose” to better account for all the trail’s big possibilities – including communities, stories and ecology – and initiatives like the region’s bid for World Heritage listing